UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 #### We use this statement to acknowledge guesswork by/uncertainty of the archivist:
 _Little is known about Nancy Hamilton and her connection to the recordings found in the collection.
 The interview recordings may be related to the This is Carolina radio program (found in the Department of Radio, Television, and Motion Pictures of the University of North Carolina at Chapel Hill Records #40086) or loosely related to Unto These Hills, an outdoor historical drama which was presented each year in Cherokee, N.C.
 Materials related to Unto These Hills reside in the North Carolina Collection and are accessible through the university libraries catalog._

-#### We use these statements when we have removed harmful transcribed titles or captions from the finding aid:
+#### We use these statements at the collection and series levels when we have removed harmful transcribed titles or captions from the finding aid (be sure to check for accuracy of the statements about quotation marks and access copies in the context of your collection):
-_Titles and descriptions provided on original enclosures, prints, and digitized materials from the collection come from original housing or related manuscript materials.
-Some of these descriptions contain offensive and racist language.
-In 2020, archivists removed transcriptions of these titles and captions from the finding aid.
+_Titles and descriptions provided by creators of the collection are indicated with quotation marks._

+_Some of these original titles and descriptions contain harmful language.
+In [year], archivists removed transcriptions of these titles and descriptions from the finding aid.
+The original titles and descriptions remain on the physical documents, digitized access copies, and digital materials._

-_Updated in June 2020 to remove racist slurs.
+_Archivists have not removed racial terms "Negro" or "Colored" because we feel they provide important historical context about the materials and who created them and they facilitate the research process.
+We recognize that these terms also may cause harm and will periodically revisit our decision to include them.
+We recognize the complexity of this issue and welcome feedback on this decision at wilsonlibrary@unc.edu._

+#### We use this statement at the item level when we have removed harmful transcribed titles or cpations from the finding aid:
+_Transcription of original title amended in the finding aid by archivists in [year] to remove harmful language.
+The original title remains on the physical documents and digitized access copies._

 #### For specific format-related statements, see
 [Born Digital](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Born%20Digital.md#processinfo-example-statements)